I can’t stop telling my friends about Brandon Sanderson’s books.

 But, instead.
 Kaladin rose up.
 He ascended, because of his own inner conflict – and became so much more motivated.

-In Episode V, Luke discovers that Vader is his Father.
+In Episode V, Luke discovers that the main villain, Vader, is also his Father.
 (Hopefully, this doesn’t need a spoiler warning).

 And Luke can’t handle the truth.
 He literally risks death to get away from Lord Vader.